 Recipe and Label Analysis

-Stella and Chewy’s Raw Coated Kibble Wholesome Grains Small Breed recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Stella and Chewy’s Raw Coated Kibble Wholesome Grains Small Breed Beef Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.

-Stella and Chewy's Raw Coated Kibble Wholesome Grains Small Breed Recipe
+Stella and Chewy's Raw Coated Kibble Wholesome Grains Small Breed Beef Recipe

 Dry Dog Food